ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.vis-2-widgets-jaeger-design/README.md

 ### Actual news
 ![Actual news ](img/news.png)

-To use this widget you need to create a small script in Javascript adapter:
+To use this widget, you need to create a small script in Javascript adapter:
 ```
 const axios = require('axios');